Mohammed-Alanazii/CS616_PROJECT/README.md

 ## 📈 Results Overview
 The final results, including total distances, optimality gaps, and runtimes for each algorithm across all TSP instances, are compiled in `results/tsp_final_results.xlsx`.
 Visualizations such as convergence plots and route maps are saved in the `results/figures/` directory.

-**Note on Result Stability:**
+> ⚠️ **Note on Result Stability:**
-The reported results are based on single-run experiments.
+> The reported results are based on single-run experiments.
 Due to the probabilistic nature of the algorithm and parallel processing variances, you may observe slight deviations in the final gap percentages ($\pm 0.5\%$) when re-running the notebook.
 This is standard behavior for stochastic optimization methods constrained by **execution time limits**.

+## 🚀 Contributions & Future Work

+### Contributions
+1.  **Hybrid Architecture Design:** Developed a robust optimization pipeline that effectively couples probabilistic global exploration (Simulated Annealing) with deterministic local refinement (2-opt), solving the exploration-exploitation trade-off.
+2.  **Adaptive Stagnation Recovery:** Engineered a dynamic "Reheating" mechanism that monitors search progress and automatically resets parameters to force escapes from local optima traps.
+3.  **Systematic Benchmark Analysis:** Conducted a comprehensive empirical evaluation on 10 diverse TSPLIB instances, providing clear evidence of the speed-vs-quality trade-off against an exact solver (Gurobi).

+### Future Improvements
+To further close the optimality gap on very large instances, the following enhancements are proposed:
+* **Double Bridge Perturbation:** Replacing random swaps with "Double Bridge" (4-opt) moves, which are topologically harder for 2-opt to undo, potentially leading to better escape trajectories.
+* **3-opt Operator:** Incorporating 3-opt moves alongside 2-opt.
+While computationally expensive ($O(N^3)$), it can untangle complex knots that 2-opt cannot resolve.
+* **Guided Local Search (GLS):** Implementing penalties for frequently used edges in local optima to force the algorithm into new regions without relying solely on randomness.
+* **Reinforcement Learning (RL):** Integrating an RL agent to dynamically tune parameters (cooling rate, perturbation strength) in real-time based on the search state.

 ## 🎓 Academic Integrity & Acknowledgments